-Owing to the Indian Premier League's betting and fixing scandal, the Supreme Court formed a Committee under the aegis of Justice Mukul Mudgal to determine the facts.
-This Committee recommended to the Supreme Court that betting in sports should be legalised and regulated.
-The Committee formed under the aegis of the former Chief Justice of India, Justice RM Lodha, confirmed this recommendation.
-The Supreme Court in its judgment dated 18 June 2016 in BCCI v.
-Cricket Association of Bihar 44 has made a reference to the Law Commission of India to consider legalisation of sports betting.
+In its judgment dated 18 June 2016 in BCCI v.
+Cricket Association of Bihar 48, the Supreme Court made a reference to the Law Commission of India to consider legalisation of sports betting.
 The Law Commission sought opinions from Indian and international stakeholders and recommended that betting in sports be regulated.

-- the Rummy Federation, which seeks to conduct policy advocacy for the rummy industry, particularly after the Telangana Gaming (Amendment) Act 2017 prohibiting rummy for stakes in the state, as well as seeking to self-regulate the industry; and
+- the Rummy Federation, which seeks to conduct policy advocacy for the rummy industry, particularly after the Telangana Gaming (Amendment) Act 2017 prohibiting rummy for stakes in the state, as well as seeking to self-regulate the industry.

 There has been much debate on the regulation of sports betting in India.
 The Law Commission of India's recommendation of legalisation could be taken up by the government after the elections in May 2019.

 The petitioners in the judgment classifying poker as a game of chance have filed an appeal before the division bench of the High Court of Gujarat.
-The rummy service providers from the state of Telangana have filed a writ petition in the High Court of Andhra Pradesh challenging the constitutional validity of the Telangana Gaming (Amendment) Act 2017, classifying game of skill for stakes as betting.
-The judgments of the Division Bench of both the Madras High Court and the Kerala High Court has held that rummy for stakes are likely to be challenged in the Supreme Court of India.
-If successful it will galvanise the industry however, if unsuccessful, it will lead to a massive set-back to the games of skill industry in India.
+The rummy service providers from the State of Telangana have filed a writ petition in the High Court of Andhra Pradesh challenging the constitutional validity of the Telangana Gaming (Amendment) Act 2017, classifying games of skill for stakes as betting.
+The judgment of the Division Bench of the Madras High Court holding rummy for stakes as a game of chance is likely to be challenged in the Supreme Court of India.
+The appeal pertaining to Daily Fantasy Sports is being heard by the Supreme Court of India.
+If successful, it will galvanise the industry; however, if unsuccessful, it will be a massive setback to the games of skill industry in India.

 1 Vidushpat Singhania is the managing partner of Krida Legal.